nfriend/website-3.0/_drafts/2018-06-17-shelling-with-typescript.md

 ---
 layout: post
-title:  Shell-ing With TypeScript
+title:  "Shell-ing With TypeScript"
-date:   2019-06-17 04:59:12 -0300
+date:   2018-06-17 04:59:12 -0300
 image:  assets/img/shelling-with-typescript/sdfasdf.png
 ---

-If you're like me, most of your time writing command-line utilities in a language like [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) or [DOS Batch](https://en.wikipedia.org/wiki/Batch_file) is spent Googling basic things like "how to loop in bash" while grumbling to yourself how easy this would be in a sane language like [TypeScript](https://www.typescriptlang.org/).
+If you're like me, most of your time writing [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) scripts is spent Googling basic things like "how to loop in bash" while grumbling to yourself how easy this would be in a sane language like [TypeScript](https://www.typescriptlang.org/).

-Fortunately, you can, using a cool project called [ts-node](https://github.com/TypeStrong/ts-node)!
-And it's not even that hard.
+As it turns out, you _can_ write shell scripts using TypeScript, and it isn't even that hard!
 Here's how:

 ## 1. Install dependencies